Free Kindle ebooks sell ebooks because they help sales ranking

 My ranking dropped immediately at the beginning of November, as did my sales, as soon as I could not offer Kindle free ebooks any longer.

-Unfortunately, I cannot access this graph over five years, but it would show the other periods when I have had all my ebooks enrolled in KDP Select and the same increase in both ranking and sales during my previous enrollment periods.
+Unfortunately, I cannot access this graph over a five year period.
+But it would show the other periods when I have had all my ebooks enrolled in KDP Select and the same increase in both ranking and sales during my previous enrollment periods.

 While it certainly is not hard data that can prove conclusively whether free Kindle books help sell ebooks, all I can say is that from my own experience, they do.